 This was unfortunate, but entirely foreseeable.

-“Which chamber is Lord Kyneward most likely to be in?”
+“Which door is Lord Kyneward most likely to be behind?”

 Brìghde took a deep breath, marched herself through the gaggle of maids who were so surprised they did not try to stop her (that would have been a mistake), went to the door and started pounding on it.